Ages 5 – 7

 The goal of our wholesome Owls Classroom is to prepare children for their upper Elementary experience by tapping their natural curiosity, providing engaging learning opportunities and recognizing every child’s unique character and abilities.
-Our Class is set up as multi-age classroom with students working on Kindergarten and Grade 1 levels, empowered by our lovely Lead Teacher Libby, and creative Community Mentors, such as our Fine Arts Teacher, Dance or Soccer Instructors, Culinary + Nutrition Education Chefs, and Music Teacher.
+Our Class is set up as multi-age classroom with students working on Kindergarten and Grade 1 levels, empowered by our lovely Lead Teacher Erin, and creative Community Mentors, such as our Fine Arts Teacher, Yoga Instructor, Mindfulness Coach, Culinary + Nutrition Education Chefs, and Music Teacher.

-Organic Culinary, Holistic Gardening, Bee Keeping Education, Yoga Therapy + Mindful Meditation, Music, Language exposure and Fine Arts + Theatre programs are included in your child’s learning, as are our NEW FALL ’19 lessons: YOGA + BEE KEEPING WORKSHOPS.
+Organic Culinary, Holistic Gardening, Yoga Therapy + Mindful Meditation, Music, Language exposure and Fine Arts + Theatre programs are all included in your child’s learning, as are our BEE KEEPING WORKSHOPS.
 Children have the opportunity to explore and learn in our creative outdoor spaces and by our natural creek bed (UT Austin’s Department of Curricula Design and ECE is our Partner in working with your children to create meaningful Science lessons by our Creek, and in our Educational Gardens).

 Young children’s early school experiences have a great impact on their future learning and so our Reggio Emilia inspired environment is designed to help our children explore and integrate a variety of experiences.
 Reggio educators believe that young children are capable of rigorous curriculum within a developmental framework that allows them to explore, test and question their world.
 Students are asked to hypothesize, test out and defend their ideas.
 They document learning using many different systems of artistic expression to both explain and investigate concepts.
 The student is encouraged to see him or herself as an important member of classroom and school community, making choices that will enhance the experience of all students.